Unemployment claims continue in York County

-YORK – Unemployment claims continue to be filed in York County and surrounding counties.
+YORK – Unemployment claims continue to be filed in York County and the number of initial claims here, for the week ending May 16, was the 10th highest in the state, compared to other counties.

-While there is a downward trend, compared to the jump at the end of March and the start of April, the initial claims are still being made.
+While there is a downward trend, compared to the jump at the end of March and the start of April, initial claims are still being made and there was a spike in this last recorded week.
+It is likely York County is seeing a higher number of initial claims than other counties, at this time, because a number of businesses are going through a cycle of periodic employee furloughs.

-Statewide, according to the Nebraska Department of Labor, unemployment insurance benefit payments reached a record high during the week ending May 9.
-Total benefits paid were nearly $104 million.
+For the week ending May 16, York County had 86 initial unemployment claims.

-In the state, there were 6,313 new regular unemployment insurance claims filed during the week ending May 9.
-The highest number of new claims filed during the pandemic was 26,539 claims during the week ending April 4.
+Statewide, there were 5,836 new regular unemployment insurance claims filed during the week ending May 16.
+This was a decrease of 7.5 percent from the previous week when 6,313 initial claims were filed.

-The highest counts of initial claims were in manufacturing, which increased 12.7 percent from the prior week.
-This is the second week in a row manufacturing is the top industry for initial claims since the spike in claims due to COVID-19.
-Most other industries had declines in initial claims from the prior week.
+According to the Nebraska Department of Labor, the highest counts of initial claims were in the area of manufacturing.
+This is the third week in a row manufacturing is the top industry for initial claims since the spike in claims due to COVID-19.

 The initial unemployment claims filed in York County have been as follows: